Rutgers Continuing Education Center at Atrium

 Attiya Haroon, MD, MBBS, PhD

-Research Fellow and Senior Technical Assistant, Department of Dermatology, Rutgers Robert Wood Johnson Medical School, New Brunswick, NJ
+Research Fellow and Senior Technical Assistant, Center for Dermatology, Department of Pathology and Laboratory Medicine, Rutgers Robert Wood Johnson Medical School, New Brunswick, NJ

 Giovanni Pellacani, MD

 Professor and Chair, Department of Dermatology, Dean, Faculty of Medicine and Surgery, University of Modena and Reggio Emilia; Chair, Department of Dermatology, University Hospital Policlinico of Modena, Italy

 All individuals who affect the content of continuing education activities are required to disclose to the audience any real or apparent conflict of interest related to the activity.
 The activity faculty are further required to disclose discussion of off-label/ investigational uses in their presentations.
 These disclosures will be made to the audience at the time of the activity.

 In order to meet the learning objectives and receive continuing education credit for this activity, participants are required to check in at the registration desk each day of the program, attend the activity, and complete the course evaluation at the conclusion of the activity.
 A letter certifying attendance and credit verification will be emailed to participants upon completion of the evaluation.

 ||In support of improving patient care, Rutgers Biomedical and Health Sciences is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.